-Kremlin pursues more cases against critics of Ukraine war
+Kremlin critic jailed over denouncing Ukraine war

-Russian authorities have opened a criminal case against prominent opposition activist Vladimir Kara-Murza Jr. for allegedly spreading “false information” about the country’s armed forces, his lawyer said Friday.
+Russian authorities have opened a criminal case against a prominent opposition activist and remanded him in pretrial detention Friday for allegedly spreading “false information” about the country’s armed forces.

+A court in Moscow ordered Vladimir Kara-Murza Jr. held in detention until June 12.
+Lawyer Vadim Prokhorov told reporters that the false information case against Kara-Murza cited a March 15 speech to the Arizona House of Representatives, in which he denounced the war in Ukraine, as the basis for the latest charges.
+The activist rejects the accusations.

 Russian media reported that similar charges were being drawn up against outspoken tech executive Ilya Krasilshchik, the former publisher of Russia’s top independent news site, Meduza.
 The moves against the two Kremlin critics are part of a widening crackdown against individuals speaking out against Russia’s war in Ukraine.